laravel/docs/helpers.md

 <a name="method-str-substrreplace"></a>
 #### `Str::substrReplace()` {.collection-method}

-The `Str::substrReplace` method replaces text within a portion of a string, starting at the position specified in the third argument and replacing the specified number of characters from the fourth argument.
-Setting the number of characters to replace to `0` will insert the string at the specified position:
+The `Str::substrReplace` method replaces text within a portion of a string, starting at the position specified by the third argument and replacing the number of characters specified by the fourth argument.
+Passing `0` to the method's fourth argument will insert the string at the specified position without replacing any of the existing characters in the string:

     use Illuminate\Support\Str;